 Last winter, some friends, my girlfriend, and I were exploring the Wasatch backcountry in Utah.
 It was a beautiful, low-risk, sunny day.
 My girlfriend was new to backcountry boarding and had rented a Jones split board to see if she enjoyed it.
 As we were setting up her board, I noticed a graphic.
 It was placed right in the line of vision as you set the up board for climbing and again as you prepare it for the descent.

 The graphic, the “5 Red flags” of avalanches was simple and easy to interpret immediately.
 Right there, in your face, as you are beginning to make the most important decisions of your day was a fantastic reminder of some key environmental factors to look for to have a safe and successful day.
 This simple but great reminder is a fantastic example of priming.

 It may seem minimal, but I am willing to bet this graphic has helped save lives.
 You need to be in the right mental state to make these decisions and Jones’ had cleverly added this subtle prime to remind you in that pivotal moment, where emotion takes over, that these warning signs could get you killed.
 This helps overpower the emotion and prime rational decision-making.

 Subtle priming acts may not magically change the course of your actions, but they can plant a seed that drives your behaviors for the better or worse.

 Have you seen an example of priming, good or bad, that stood out?
-Send it to us in the contact form below.
+Reach our or comment below!